OpenFn/Miracle-Feet/sms_docs/index.md

 Two workflows have been implemented to allow for automated SMS scheduling.

-Flow 1: A CommCare form submission sends a notification to OpenFn which triggers relevant SMS-s to be scheduled in Infobip.
+_**Flow 1**_: A CommCare form submission sends a notification to OpenFn which triggers relevant SMS-s to be scheduled in Infobip.

 **Example scenario**